cblevins/f20-us-since-1876/final-project.md

 - Student Name and Title of Course Packet
 - Introductory Essay (1,000-1,200 words)
 - Bibliography of Secondary Sources
-- 8-10 historical sources inserted as images
+- 8-10 historical sources
 - Each source should include identifying information for the source (ex. author, title, date created, etc.) and 2-3 sentence explanations of each source.
+If possible, try to find an image of the source or related to the source (ex. movie poster, newspaper headline, photograph, etc.) and insert it into the document.

-*Due on Wednesday, 4/8 by 11:59PM*
+*Due on Wednesday, 4/15 by 11:59PM*